 Single Image Ads

-Single Image ads are what they say they are — ads with a single image.
+Single image ads are what they say they are — ads with a single image.
 If you choose this format, you can create up to six ads with one image each.
 Single image ads are much easier to create than carousel ads.
-The first thing to do is to select the images for your ad, and you’ll want to be continually testing hundreds of images monthly to find winners.
+The first thing to do is to select the images for your ad.
+Next, you’ll want to be continually testing hundreds of images monthly to find winners.
 Then select the text field with your caption for the ad.
 The caption may include up to 300 characters and Facebook recommends using 125 characters.
-If you want to drive traffic to your site, select “Add a website URL” to fill in your website URL and select a call-to-action button.
+Finally, if you want to drive traffic to your site, select “Add a website URL” to fill in your website URL and select a call-to-action button.

-To add more eye-catching action to single image ads, you can add clickable calls-to-action, such as to your download page, your website, an online shop and more.
+In addition, to add more eye-catching action to single image ads, you can add clickable calls-to-action such as, to your download page, your website, an online shop, and more.

-Alternatively, you can add animations, like for instance in this Volkswagen ad.
-What you can’t see in this still screenshot is the animation of the car entering and then existing the screen.
-Keeping the ads simple, less text, and adding movement will be more effective in attracting attention.
+Alternatively, you can add animations.
+For instance, in this Volkswagen ad.
+What you can’t see in this still screenshot is the animation of the car entering and then exiting the screen.
+Keeping the ads simple, using less text, and adding movement will be more effective in attracting attention.